 Just about all of us want to move forward in our careers.
 You might be looking for that next big promotion, hoping to switch to a better company, or just trying to get ahead bit by bit.
 It can be hard to figure out how to actually make that happen.
 Unfortunately unless you went to business school we get very little preparation for how to advance our careers.
+There are forms of career counseling that can help, but it can be hard to know what to do ourselves.
 We have put together three helpful tools you can use to that will enable you to get ahead.

 1. Advocate for Yourself

 It might seem bossy, pushy, or just plain scary but one of the best ways to get ahead is to advocate for yourself.
 We work with so many people who are petrified of asking for a raise or putting their name in the hat for a promotion.
 But you really need to do it because it is how you get ahead.

 We have worked with people who have been at companies for years and are hardly making more than when they started.
 The truth of the matter is companies usually want to save money.
 If they don’t think they need to pay you more to keep you there they usually won’t.
 It takes you advocating for yourself in order to get that raise you have been longing for.